-4.6 Assembly
+4.7 Assembly

-Full details of the proposed assembly procedure are given in the fabrication and assembly document for the monolithic stage.
-This has been updated to Rev 01 in conjunction with the revision to this conceptual design document.
+Full details of the proposed assembly procedure are given in the fabrication and assembly document for the monolithic stage36.
+This was previously updated to Rev 01 in conjunction with Rev 01 of this conceptual design document.

 In this document the critical assembly processes are presented.
 In summary these are: